-UNDP’s strategic role as co-chair of the Round Table, with the government, is resulting in international donors’ priorities and financing becoming more closely aligned with national development goals.
-The Round Table Process effectively identifies key development focus areas and directs necessary resources to meet those needs.
+UNDP’s strategic role as the supporter of the National Round Table Process, the country's main development forum, including UNDP's role as co-chair of the National Round Table Meeting with the government, is resulting in international donors’ priorities and financing becoming more cl osely aligned with national development goals.
+The Round Table Process effectively identifies key development focus areas and directs necessary resources to meet the needs.
 For example, as a result of attention by the Round Table Process, the Government has developed a multi-sectoral nutrition plan, committed to provide a free maternal health care package and is more closely reviewing the quality of foreign direct investment.

 The first community radio station in Khoun district, Xieng Khouang Province, led to 70 percent more women in the district using health facilities when pregnant and 50 percent more women, particularly from the Hmong ethnic group, now vaccinating their children.
 The Government and UNDP are looking to establish community radios in the country’s 47 poorest districts.